How To Uninstall Apps on Android TV – Even System Apps!

 Connect your Android TV to your PC via USB

-Next, connect your Android TV device to your Windows PC.
-Simply plug one end into a free USB port on your Android TV and the other end into your PC.
+Plug one end into a free USB port on your Android TV and the other into your PC.

 This 15 foot male-to-male USB cable is long enough to reach across your living room.
 It's perfect for plugging your Android TV box into your PC.
 Available in other lengths too.

-Once you have them connected, open the Device Manager on your Windows PC.
-On Windows 10, you can do this by right-clicking on the Start Menu and selecting Device Manager.
+On Windows 10 or Windows 11, you can do this by right-clicking on the Start Menu and selecting Device Manager.

 This next part requires a little bit of detective work.

 In this example, my Mi Box S Android TV was named “oneday” and located in the Universal Serial Bus Devices sub-menu.
-I was only able to find it by plugging-in and unplugging the USB cable several times and watching for any changes on the screen.

-One way to verify that you’ve got the right device is to right-click on the item and click on the Details tab.
+One way to verify that you’ve got the right device is to right-click on the item and click the Details tab.
 You should see it listed as an ADB Device on this screen.

-If this is your first time using ADB Debugging on this particular Android TV device, it’s a good idea to check to see if you’re running the latest drivers.
-On the Driver tab, click Update Driver.
-Then, scan the folder where you saved the OEM drivers in step 1.
+If this is your first time using ADB Debugging on this particular Android TV device, check to see if you’re running the latest drivers.

-If you get a message saying “the best drivers for your device are already installed”, then you’re good to go.
+If you get a message saying, “The best drivers for your device are already installed,” then you’re good to go.

 Start ADB Debugging using the Android Platform Tools

 Next, navigate to the folder where you saved the Android SDK.
-On my system, I unzipped them to my Temp directory.

 Once you’re in the same folder where you extracted the Android SDK, type in adb devices.

-To fix that, head back over to your Android TV.
 You should see a pop-up window asking for permission to allow ADB Debugging.

 Click OK to continue.